s7abab/aws_nginx/README.md

 sudo apt install nginx

 sudo nano /etc/nginx/sites-available/default
+## If you are changing the default file name to your custom file name then u need to link that file with sites-enabled.
+Otherways skip the next command
+sudo ln -s /etc/nginx/sites-available/example.com /etc/nginx/sites-enabled/
 ```
 Add the following to the location part of the server block
 ```